Jethet/wiki-hh/Databases/SQLqueries.md

 ```

 **SCHEMAS**
-To be able to work with tables in a schema, you add the schema name before the table name: production.product, for example.
+To be able to work with different tables in a schema, you add the schema name before the table name: production.product, for example (see JOINING TABLES).

 **SELECT queries**
 * `SERIAL PRIMARY KEY` defines a unique identifier for each row that will automatically increment every time data is inserted